Travel smarter in 2026 with our guide to the best cities for going solo—where to go, what to do, and how to make the most of every moment.

 Most Affordable Cities for Solo Travelers

 Traveling alone doesn’t mean breaking the bank.
-These cities offer amazing experiences at budget-friendly prices:
+These cities offer amazing experiences at budget-friendly prices, making solo travel accessible for every budget.
+Solo travelers can often save money by eating street food, staying in hostels, and exploring free attractions.

-- Mexico City, Mexico: Top-tier museums, many of which offer free admission on certain days.
+- Mexico City, Mexico: Top-tier museums, many of which offer free admission on certain days, plus street tacos for under $1

 - Hoi An, Vietnam: Beautiful ancient town with food and accommodations at a fraction of Western prices